Befox/cdav/README.md

 ## How to install

-Like all Dolibarr modules, git clone this repository and install cdav directory in dolibarr/htdocs/
+Like all Dolibarr modules, _git clone_ this repository and install cdav directory in dolibarr/htdocs/

 Enable CDav module in Interfaces Modules list.

 It would add a link in Agenda left menu and in Contacts left menu to access DAV / ICS URLs.

 Use these URLs in your CardDAV or CalDAV client software.

+## How to upgrade

+* Disable CDav module in Interfaces Modules list.
+* Unzip last version or _git pull_ in dolibarr/htdocs/cdav
+* Enable CDav module in Interfaces Modules list.

 ## DAV URLs